-The Difficult Conversations Social Justice Book Club is a series of three conversations organized around a single book each semester.
-The conversations are led by undergraduate and graduate consultants on the UWC’s Language and Cultural Diversity Across Campus Committee.
+The Difficult Conversations Social Justice Book Club is a series of three conversations about a social-justice focused book across the semester.
+The conversations are led by undergraduate and graduate consultants on the UWC’s Language and Cultural Diversity Committee.
 The conversations are open to all IUPUI undergraduate and graduate students, faculty, and staff.
-The program’s purpose is to bring IUPUI community members together to discuss complex issues relating to social justice, writing, literacy, and education.
+The program’s purpose is to bring IUPUI community members together to discuss complex issues relating to social justice, writing, literacy, and education and supports our mission of promoting a broad understanding of writing, language, and literacy.

 Fall 2021: Margaret Price’s Mad at School: Rhetorics of Mental Disability and Academic Life